napnie/TaxiFareEstimateCalculator/docs/README.md

 # Taxi Fare Estimate Calculator Wiki

-**TFEC** is a maven project indirectly use Google Map Direction API and gson to deserialize JSON file from API request.
+**TFEC** is a maven project indirectly use Google Map Direction API and gson to deserialize JSON file from API request to calculate estimate fare of taxi for require route.

 ## Index